ChicoState/PantryPal/Documentation/README.md

 - Download the `google-services.json` file from the Firebase console project settings.
 - Add the `google-services.json` file to the `PantryPal/android/app` directory of the project.

+#### 4.2.3.
+Firebase Collections
+As of now, we have two collections in our Firebase Firestore database.
+- `Pantry` - This collection contains all of the pantry items.
+- `GroceryList` - This collection contains all of the grocery list items.

 ### 4.3.
 React Native DateTimePicker
 - [React Native DateTimePicker](https://github.com/react-native-datetimepicker/datetimepicker)